r-token/ryantoken.com-v3-svelte/src/routes/blog/learning-webrtc.md

 When others try to reach you, they ultimately reach your router's public IP and your router translates that back to your device's private IP.

 There are four different NAT types: Full Cone NAT (normal NAT), Address-Restricted NAT, Port-Restricted NAT, and Symmetric NAT.
 All of these work well with WebRTC *except* Symmetric NAT.
-More info on the four NAT types <a href="https://dh2i.com/kbs/kbs-2961448-understanding-different-nat-types-and-hole-punching/" target="_blank">here</a>.
+More info on the four NAT types <a href="https://dh2i.com/kbs/kbs-2961448-understanding-different-nat-types-and-hole-punching/" target="_blank" rel="noreferrer">here</a>.

-> *Edit*: According to the <a href="https://tools.ietf.org/html/rfc4787" target="_blank">Internet Engineering Task Force</a>, the "Cone" and "Symmetric" NAT terminology has done a poor job explaining NAT behavior.
+> *Edit*: According to the <a href="https://tools.ietf.org/html/rfc4787" target="_blank" rel="noreferrer">Internet Engineering Task Force</a>, the "Cone" and "Symmetric" NAT terminology has done a poor job explaining NAT behavior.
 While you may still see these terms when reading about NAT, it is recommended to use the following terminology instead: Endpoint-Independent mapping and filtering, Address-Dependent mapping and filtering, and Address and Port-Dependent mapping and filtering.

 > Address and Port-Dependent mapping and filtering is the equivalent of Symmetric NAT, which is the only type that does not work with WebRTC.
-You can read more about the new NAT terminology <a href="https://en.wikipedia.org/wiki/Network_address_translation#Methods_of_translation" target="_blank">here</a>.
+You can read more about the new NAT terminology <a href="https://en.wikipedia.org/wiki/Network_address_translation#Methods_of_translation" target="_blank" rel="noreferrer">here</a>.

 In the context of WebRTC, our devices pass through our routers to a STUN server.
 The STUN server sends us back a public IP address we can use to connect peer-to-peer with another client.